Home / Kid's Health / Adjusting to time change: Daylight saving time and travel

 Kids have a more difficult time adjusting to seasonal time change than adults.

-“Adults tend to be chronically sleep deprived and aren’t very mindful of their internal clocks,” she said.
+“Adults tend to be chronically sleep deprived and are not very mindful of their internal clocks,” said Dr. Jaime Boero, sleep medicine specialist at Marshfield Clinic Health System.
 “Children respect their internal clocks more.”

 Spring ahead with earlier bedtimes, morning sunshine